Buying goods and services: options for public sector buyers

 - use the eMarketplace to buy through a catalogue and request quotes

-- aggregated further competitions
+- national further competitions

 If you can’t find what you want in the self service area, or would like to combine your needs with those of other organisations to get best value, CCS can provide advice and support to help you, either through another CCS service or via the wider marketplace.